Japan makes arrests on bribery suspicions in Tokyo Olympics - WHIZ News

 TOKYO (AP) — A former Tokyo Olympic organizing committee board member and three people from a clothing company that was a surprise sponsor of the 2020 Games were arrested on bribery suspicions Wednesday.

-The company, which makes affordable business suits, was a surprise pick to dress the Japanese Olympic team when other nations had top fashion brands designing their athletes’ outfits.
-It produces “recruit suits” that youngsters fresh out of school wear for job interviews and their first jobs.
+Aoki, which produces “recruit suits” that youngsters fresh out of school wear for job interviews and their first jobs, was a surprise pick to dress the Japanese Olympic team when other nations had top fashion brands designing their athletes’ outfits.

+The alleged bribery, totaling 51 million yen ($380,000) deposited into a bank account of Takahashi’s company from October 2017 to March this year, is believed to be linked to sponsorship of the games and products related to the Olympics, the Tokyo District Prosecutors said in a statement.

 Takahashi is credited with landing $3 billion in local sponsorships for the Tokyo Games.
+Dentsu is a key player in many major Japanese events, including the Olympics.
 Japan also is pursuing the 2030 Winter Olympics for Sapporo.

 Aoki said it was still looking into the matter and did not have immediate comment.
 The Japanese Olympic Committee was not immediately available for comment.